Characterization of non-adaptive Clifford channels: Conclusion and outlook

-Next, one can further study adaptive Clifford channels.
-We believe it is possible to show that any adaptive Clifford channel is represented by some adaptive stabilizer circuit.
-It would then be interesting to characterise extreme points in the space of adaptive Clifford channels.
-We expect that adaptive Clifford channels should differ from classical channels exactly by the possibility to use the resource of entanglement, but not in other ways.
-Following this expectation, we conjecture adaptive Clifford channels should satisfy some information-theoretic conjectures, such as additivity of classical capacity.
-Arbitrary quantum channel can be obtained from adaptive Clifford channel by applying the resource of magic \cite{Seddon_2019}.
-It would be interesting to asses the effect of magic on information transmission.
+We expect that adaptive Clifford channels should differ from classical channels exactly by the possibility to use the resource of entanglement, but not in other resources.
+Following this expectation, we conjecture that adaptive Clifford channels should satisfy some information-theoretic conjectures, such as additivity of classical capacity.
+Arbitrary quantum channels can be obtained from adaptive Clifford channels by applying the resource of magic \cite{Seddon_2019}.
+It would be interesting to assess the effect of magic on information transmission (see related work \cite{Bu_2024, Oliviero_2022, Cao_2024}).
 Low-magic channels should be understood as close-to-Clifford, so possibly one could apply some results of quantum Boolean analysis \cite{Montanaro_2008, Rouz_2022}.

+Finally, let us note that the operational interpretation of Clifford channels may have applications to resource theories \cite{Chitambar_2019, Gour_2024}.
+By analogy to the non-convex resource theory of non-Gaussianity \cite{Albarelli_2018, Lami_2018}, one can define a resource theory of non-stabilizerness with mixed stabilizer states as free states and Clifford channels as free operations.
+Such resource theory is different from the convex resource theory of magic \cite{Veitch_2012, Seddon_2019}, which is analogous to the theory of Wigner negativity in Gaussian case.
+For classical systems, Clifford operations are affine Boolean maps with possible uniformly random bit inputs, so the non-stabilizerness can be seen as the amount of multiplicativity.
+It may therefore have a direct relation to the multiplication cost of functions, often studied in algebraic complexity.